andreas-schlicker/OncoScape/README.md

   4. mutation
   5. shRNA knock-down data

-Aberrations in each gene are called for each data type seperately and scored as 0 (no aberration found) or 1 (aberration found).
+Aberrations in each gene are called for each data type separately and scored as 0 (no aberration found) or 1 (aberration found).
 These scores are summed across data types to give the final score.
 OncoScape differentiates between activating (oncogene-like) and inactivating (tumor suppressor-like) aberrations and calculates independent scores for both directions.
 It is possible to run the analysis on any combination of these data types.

 Analysis workflow